-We have just a couple of weeks before we leave for our trip to Iceland.
-This is a trip that I have been dreaming about and planning for the last few months.
-I haven’t even finished up some of my travelogues from last summer but I’m excited to write this planning post for Iceland.
-Like most other trips we have a tightly packed itinerary for seeing the best of Iceland in 7 days – from chasing waterfalls, snowmobile rides.
-The family leaves me to the planning and boy are they in for a treat this trip – Iceland is like being inside a book of adventures!
-Where else can you see geysers and hot spring areas, majestic glaciers, dormant volcanoes, a zillion powerful waterfalls in one trip.. not to mention all the awesome food.
+We spent a week in Iceland, a trip that I have been dreaming about and planning for a few months.
+Like most of our other trips, this was a tightly packed Iceland Itinerary for seeing the best of the island in 7 days – from chasing waterfalls, snowmobile rides.
+The family leaves me to the planning and boy they were excited for this one – Iceland is like being inside a book of adventures!
+Where else can you see geysers and hot spring areas, majestic glaciers, dormant volcanoes, a zillion powerful waterfalls in one trip… not to mention all the awesome food.